Carlos Lozada (journalist)

-Carlos Eduardo Francisco Lozada Rodriguez Pastor (born November 1, 1971) is a Peruvian-American journalist and author and was the nonfiction book critic of The Washington Post.
-In Sept.
-2022, he became an opinion columnist for The New York Times.
-He won the Pulitzer Prize for Criticism in 2019 and was a finalist in 2018.
+Carlos Eduardo Lozada (born 1971) is a Peruvian-American journalist and author.
+He joined The New York Times as an opinion columnist in 2022 after a 17-year career as senior editor and book critic at The Washington Post.
+He won the Pulitzer Prize for Criticism in 2019 and was a finalist for the prize in 2018.
 The Pulitzer Board cited his "trenchant and searching reviews and essays that joined warm emotion and careful analysis in examining a broad range of books addressing government and the American experience."
-He received the 2015 National Book Critics Circle Nona Balakian Citation for Excellence in Reviewing.
-Lozada is an adjunct professor of political science and journalism for the University of Notre Dame's Washington program.
-He is the author of What Were We Thinking: A Brief Intellectual History of the Trump Era, published in October 2020 by Simon & Schuster.
+He has also won the National Book Critics Circle Nona Balakian Citation for Excellence in Reviewing and the Kukula Award for excellence in nonfiction book reviewing.
+Lozada was an adjunct professor of political science and journalism with the University of Notre Dame's Washington program, teaching from 2009 to 2021.
+He is the author of What Were We Thinking: A Brief Intellectual History of the Trump Era, published in 2020, and The Washington Book: How to Read Politics and Politicians, published in 2024, both with Simon & Schuster.

 Early life

-Lozada was born in Lima, Peru, and migrated to California with his family as a child.
+Lozada was born in Lima, Peru to two prominent families on both his mother’s and his father’s side.
+His family migrated to California when he was a child.
 He later returned to Peru, where he lived until completing high school.
 He earned a bachelor's degree in economics and political science from the University of Notre Dame in 1993.
 In 1997, he graduated from the Woodrow Wilson School of Public and International Affairs at Princeton University with a master's degree in public administration.
 After graduation, Lozada worked as an economic analyst at the Federal Reserve Bank of Atlanta in Atlanta, Georgia.
 He is married and has 3 children.
-He is the nephew of businessman and politician Carlos Rodriguez-Pastor Sr. and cousin of billionaire businessman Carlos Rodriguez-Pastor.
+On his mother’s side he is the nephew of businessman and politician Carlos Rodríguez-Pastor Sr. and cousin of billionaire businessman Carlos Rodríguez-Pastor, on his father’s side he belongs to the Lozada family.